front-end-foundations/7-ajax-11ty/readme.md

 </html>
 ```

-Navigate to `http://localhost:XXXX/` and use the navigation.
+Navigate to `http://localhost:XXXX/` and test the navigation.
 This is not a template yet

-## Templating

 Create an `_includes` folder at the top level of the project.

-Save index.html into it as `layout.html` with the following changes:
+Save the below into it as `layout.html`:

 ```html
 <!DOCTYPE html>